 Trade Receivables and Allowance for Doubtful Accounts:

 Trade receivables are carried at their estimated collectible amounts.
 Trade credit is generally extended on a short-term basis; thus trade receivables do not bear interest, although a finance charge may be applied to such receivables that are more than 30 days past due.
-The allowance for doubtful accounts is based on an evaluation of specific customer accounts for which available facts and circumstances indicate collectability may be uncertain.
+The allowance for doubtful accounts is based on an evaluation of specific customer accounts for which available facts and circumstances indicate collectibility may be uncertain.
 In addition, the allowance includes a reserve for all customers based on historical collection experience.

 Property, Plant and Equipment:

 Property, plant and equipment are carried at cost.
 Depreciation is computed primarily on the straight-line method over the estimated useful lives of the assets, which generally range from 10 to 45 years for buildings and 3 to 12 years for machinery and equipment.
 Gains or losses from the disposition of assets are reflected in operating profit.
-The cost of maintenance and repairs is charged to expense as incurred.
+The cost of maintenance and repairs is charged against income as incurred.
 Renewals and betterments of a nature considered to extend the useful lives of the assets are capitalized.
 Property, plant and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.
 Recoverability of assets is determined by evaluating the estimated undiscounted net cash flows of the operations to which the assets relate.
-An impairment loss would be recognized when the carrying amount of the assets exceeds the fair value, which is based on a discounted cash flow analysis.
-No such charges were recognized during the years presented.
+An impairment loss would be recognized when the carrying amount of the assets exceeds the fair value which is based on a discounted cash flow analysis.

 Goodwill and Other Intangible Assets: